Yen/postgres_web3/README.md

 postgres_web3 uses the C23 (awating finalization) bit precise integer type (`_BitInt`) to represent its integers types and to implement mathematical operations.
 As of April 2023 (time of writing), it is likely that trying to build against a default postgres installation will fail as PGXS will not use a compiler supporting this feature until C23 is widely supported.
 As such, building postgresql with a compiler supporting this feature (clang-16 for example), then building the extension is the recommended method.

+postgres_web3 uses the `__builtin_[op]_overflow` family of functions to implement overflow checked mathematical operatons.
+These functions are available on modern GCC and Clang compilers but not MSVC.
+As we do not currently implement a fallback for this compiler-specific feature, compilers not supporting this feature are unable to compile the extension.

 In order to compile, you must have `pg_config` present in your path and run `make`.

 To install, run `make install` (this may require sudo access).